Jaimeloeuf/SS/spec.md

             - ifu --> map to, --> if($1 === undefined)
             - ifnu --> map to, --> if($1 !== undefined)
     - The reason for this is because too many JS code act weirdly because we forget to check for this truthy and falsey values despite the convienience they give us
+- To use conditions, which only support expressions that evaluates to boolean values, comparisons and equality checks can be used to produce these boolean values.

 ## Control flows
 ### If/ElseIf/Else
+Bracketless one line statements might be supported later on for cleaner code syntax
 ```js
 if (condition) {